Symmetric Circuits for Rank Logic: Introduction

 The main result of~\cite{AndersonD17} says that the properties of $\tau$-structures definable in $\FPC$ are exactly those that can be decided by $\PT$-uniform families of symmetric circuits using AND, OR, NOT and majority gates.
 Note that each of these gates itself computes a Boolean function that is symmetric in the strong sense identified above.
-On the other hand, a gate for computing a rank threshold function, e.g.\ one that takes as input a $n \times n$ matrix and outputs $1$ if the rank of the matrix is greater than a threshold $t$, is \emph{not} symmetric.
+On the other hand, a rank threshold function, e.g.\ one that takes as input an $n \times n$ matrix and outputs $1$ if the rank of the matrix is greater than a threshold $t$, is \emph{not} symmetric.
 In our circuit characterization of $\FPR$ we necessarily have to consider such non-symmetric gates.
-Indeed, we show in Section~\ref{sec:symm-circ} that $\PT$-uniform families of symmetric circuits using gates for \emph{any} symmetric functions do not take us beyond the power of $\FPC$.
+Indeed, we can show that $\PT$-uniform families of symmetric circuits with gates labelled by \emph{any} symmetric functions do not take us beyond the power of $\FPC$.
 This is a further illustration of the robustness of $\FPC$.
 In order to go beyond it, we need to introduce gates for Boolean functions that are not symmetric.
-We construct a systematic framework for including functions computing $\tau$-invariant functions for arbitrary multi-sorted relational vocabularies $\tau$ in Section~\ref{sec:symm-circ}.
+We construct a systematic framework for including isomorphism-invariant functions that take $\tau$-structures as inputs, for $\tau$ an arbitrary multi-sorted relational vocabulary, in Section~\ref{sec:symm-circ}.
 We also explore what it means for such circuits to be symmetric.